GBAF Logo

 The General Headquarters of southern Krasnodar Region said in a post on Telegram that several technical and administrative buildings had caught fire.
 Debris had also fallen on the facility's oil storage terminal, it said.

 The headquarters said emergency services were working at the scene.
-The injured men had been in the street when the drones attacked the port and were being treated in hospital.
+The injured men had been in the street when the drones hit the port and they were being treated in hospital.

 Unofficial Russian and Ukrainian Telegram channels posted video footage of what they described as a fire in the port area.